 💡 Tips & Tricks

-- Don’t overstuff with filling - It can be really tempting to want to fill the turnovers with as much of the yummy apple mixture as you can, but if you overstuff them, the mixture tends to leak out from any small gap in the pastry and creates a bit of a gooey mess, so less is more in this case.
+- ✔️ Don’t overstuff with filling - It can be tempting to want to fill the turnovers with as much of the yummy apple mixture as you can.
+Still, if you overstuff them, the mixture tends to leak out from any small gap in the pastry and creates a bit of a gooey mess, so less is more in this case!

-- Use the pastry baking parchment paper - If you are using the Just-Rol pastry, it comes rolled up in its own sheet of baking paper so when you are un-rolling the pastry, keep it in the parchment and un-roll straight onto a baking tray, so you can make up the turnovers on there easily before placing in the oven.
+- ✔️ Use the pastry baking parchment paper - If you are using the Just-Rol pastry, it comes rolled up on its own sheet of baking paper so when you are un-rolling the pastry, keep it in the parchment and un-roll straight onto a baking tray, meaning you can make up the turnovers on there easily before placing in the oven.

-- Leave to cool for a few mins before eating - As much as you will want to dive in straight away, cooked apple can heat up like molten lava, so leave it a few minutes before tucking in.
+- ✔️ Leave to cool for a few minutes before eating - As much as you will want to dive in straight away, cooked apples can heat up like molten lava, so leave it a few minutes before tucking in.

-- Cool on a wire rack - Once you have removed the apple turnovers from the oven, remove them from the baking tray with a spatula and place on a wire rack to cool.
-This allows the air to circulate around the whole turnover, so it will cool quicker and also prevents a soggy bottom!
+- ✔️ Cool on a wire rack - Once you have removed the apple turnovers from the oven, remove them from the baking tray with a spatula and place them on a wire rack to cool.
+This allows the air to circulate around the whole turnover, so they will cool down quicker and also prevent a soggy bottom!

 🥡 How To Store